PixiEditor/PixiBot/README.md

 Currently, we host PixiBot only for our [own server](https://discord.gg/qSRMYmq).

-You can however host the bot yourself in any environment that can run .NET 6 Console Applications.
+You can however host the bot yourself in any environment that can run .NET 6 Console Applications and supports [SkiaSharp](https://github.com/mono/SkiaSharp).

 # :gear: Current Features